ibi-group/git-it-together/README.md

 ##### `GH_TOKEN`

-The github account token to access the repos
+The github account token to access the repos. (only required if using private repos)

 ##### `SLACK_TOKEN`